Meshbits/pirate-chain-ios-wallet/README.md

 2. Create `env-vars.sh file` at `${SRCROOT}` [See Instructions](https://github.com/zcash/ZcashLightClientKit#setting-env-varsh-file-to-run-locally)

-3. Navigate to the wallet directory where the `Podfile` file is located and run `pod install`

-4. open the `ECC-Wallet.xcworkspace` file
+3. open the `ECC-Wallet.xcodeproj` file

-5. build and run on simulator.
+4. build and run on simulator.

 If you had problems in any of these steps please check the [troubleshooting document](/TROUBLESHOOTING.md)
 # Enabling/Disabling logging Features